AnastasiiaNovikova/CronExpressionParser/README.md

 ## Running the tests

-In order to run the tests use the following command
+In order to run the tests use the following command:

 ```
 python test.py